The All Points Camping Club of NZ

 Growth

 Camp Fest is about celebrating camping.
 Tents and camping vehicles of all shapes, sizes and configurations are welcome.
 Toilets and showers are available on site.
 Potable water and grey water disposal will be provided.
-The bar in the Bulls Rugby Club rooms will be open in the evenings.
+The bar in the Bulls Rugby Club rooms will open in the evenings.
 There will be food truck food available onsite.

 To find out more about what is planned for Camp Fest 2026 go to www.campfestnz.org/north-island.